How to apply

 Please ensure that your documentation supports the required number of years of rural living and includes the cover sheet you will print off when you submit your online application.

 Acceptable supporting documents: prior clinical experience in a health discipline bonus

-Supporting letters from your employer stating length of employment and duties, registration documentation, payslips or tax returns.
+Supporting letters from your employer stating length of employment and duties, registration documentation, payslips, group certificates or tax returns.
 Please ensure that your documentation supports at least 12 months of clinical experience, as a registered health professional and includes the cover sheet you will print off when you submit your on-line application.

 Acceptable supporting documents: financial disadvantage bonus

-Supporting letters from Centrelink or StudyLink, PAYG Payment Summary or tax returns.
+Supporting letters from Centrelink or StudyLink, PAYG Payment Summary, bank statements or tax returns.
 Please ensure that your documentation supports at least 12 calendar months of being in receipt of a Centrelink or StudyLink benefit, during your undergraduate studies and includes the cover sheet you will print off when you submit your on-line application.

 Deakin Medical School uses the Multiple Mini Interview (MMI) process.
 Each applicant undergoes a series of five minute interviews at 10 stations using standardised questions and scoring procedures.

 The stations are designed to assess applicant attributes such as:

 - evidence-based practice